kenanb/kenanb-blog/_posts/2024-01-09-c-assembly-interop.md

 I originally studied Architecture (as in buildings).

-[Niklaus Wirth][wikipedia-niklaus-wirth] was among the many computer science pioneers that I started reading many years after I got into programming.
-I was reading [Algorithms and Data Structures][wikipedia-algorithms-data-structures] recently, and I was really enjoying it.
-By now I am, as many others, a fan of his work.
+[Niklaus Wirth][wikipedia-niklaus-wirth] is among the computer science pioneers that I started reading many years after I got into programming.
+I have been reading [Algorithms and Data Structures][wikipedia-algorithms-data-structures] recently, and I am really enjoying it.
+I am, as many others, a fan of his work by now.

 Wirth has died last week.